Hubert-Olszewski/online-board-game-backend/README.md

 ## Description
 Link to the frontend: [Frontend](https://github.com/Hubert-Olszewski/online-board-game)

+## Running the app
+In the project directory:

 ## Installation

-In the project directory:
 ```bash
 $ npm install
 ```

 ## Running the app

-In the project directory, you can run:
 ```bash
 $ npm start
 ```